Rik Worth 9th December 2018

 - You’ve paid a fee to join the scheme

-- You’ve enrolled others on the scheme and already earned money from your efforts.
+- You’ve enrolled others on the scheme and already earned money from your efforts

-Despite the fact that Nu Skin has faced repeated legal difficulties in the US for overstating the earnings of its distributors, was dismantled by John Oliver and was sued in China for straight-up operating as a pyramid scheme, the UK seems well behind in taking the dangers of MLM seriously.
+Despite the fact that Nu Skin has faced repeated legal difficulties in the US for overstating the earnings of its distributors, was dismantled by John Oliver and was sued in China for straight-up operating as a pyramid scheme, the UK seems well behind in taking the dangers of multi-level marketing seriously.

 The Anti-MLM Coalition is made up of a group of former multi-level marketing members who have combined their professional knowledge and experience in the industry to raise awareness of the danger of multi-level marketing.
-Their site features regular guest writers but the core group consists of Red Corvette, Elle Beau, Emma the Naked Typist and Bot Watch, all writing under pseudonyms, obviously.
+Their site features regular guest writers, but the core group consists of Red Corvette, Elle Beau, Emma the Naked Typist and Bot Watch, all writing under pseudonyms, obviously.

 The hardest part is finding ex-distributors who are willing to talk to journalists

-“The hardest part is finding ex-distributors who are willing to talk to journalists,” says Red Corvette, a former distributor for multi-level marketing scheme, SeneGence.
+“The hardest part is finding ex-distributors who are willing to talk to journalists,” says Red Corvette, a former distributor for multi-level marketing scheme SeneGence.
 “Most are afraid of retribution and bullying from the companies and their acolytes.”

-Part of Anti-MLM Coalition’s objective is to give people an insight into how multi-level marketing works and stopping people from becoming a part of the base the pyramid is built on.
+Part of Anti-MLM Coalition’s objective is to give people an insight into how multi-level marketing works and stop people from becoming a part of the base the pyramid is built on.
 Multi-level marketing is like a grift, and distributors can lash out when you tell their marks they can’t win at three-card monte.

 They get very defensive, almost as if they think their livelihood is being threatened

-Elle Beau explains: “As for the pro-MLM crowd being vicious, I’ve had some very angry people descend on my first Facebook page — it got mass-reported and Facebook deleted it.
+Elle Beau explains, “As for the pro-MLM crowd being vicious, I’ve had some very angry people descend on my first Facebook page.
+It got mass-reported and Facebook deleted it.
 It is usually the reps — they get very defensive, almost as if they think their livelihood is being threatened.”

 “Bullying culture within the organisations is rife,” adds Red.
 “And when [distributors] leave, they can be bullied by the MLM distributors who were once their friends, and hassled or threatened by the MLM company too, if they make the mistake of speaking out against them.”